top of page

 About

-Conrad Chatterton is an English baritone who studies under the guidance of Mark Wildman, Ingrid Surgenor, and Chris Hopkins.
-He graduated with an Advanced Diploma in Opera from the Royal Academy of Music (RAM) and holds a Master of Music with Distinction from the Royal Northern College of Music (RNCM), where he trained with Matthew Best.
-Additionally, he holds an M.A.
+Conrad Chatterton is an English baritone studying under the guidance of Mark Wildman, Ingrid Surgenor, and Chris Hopkins.
+He is a graduate of the Royal Academy of Music (RAM), where he completed an Advanced Diploma in Opera and was honoured with the Regency Award for outstanding and distinguished achievement.
+He also holds a Master of Music with Distinction from the Royal Northern College of Music (RNCM), where he studied with Matthew Best, and an M.A.
 (Hons) in Geography from the University of Aberdeen.

-Recent highlights include covering the roles of 'Kromow' in The Merry Widow and 'Curio' in Giulio Cesare at Glyndebourne’s 2024 Summer Festival, where he also performed as part of the Chorus.
-He was similarly a member of the Glyndebourne Festival 2023 Chorus, appearing in productions of Don Giovanni, L’elisir d’amore, Semele, and The Rake’s Progress.
-Additional chorus credits include performances with Grange Park Opera in Otello, Der fliegende Holländer, La Gioconda, and The Excursions of Mr. Broucek.
+Recent engagements include covering Schaunard (La Bohème), Kromow (The Merry Widow), and Curio (Giulio Cesare) at the Glyndebourne Festival.
+He was also a member of the Glyndebourne Festival Chorus for multiple seasons, where he appeared in numerous productions, including Falstaff, Kát’a Kabanová, Parsifal, Saul, Don Giovanni, L’elisir d’amore, Semele, and The Rake’s Progress.
+Other chorus work includes performances with Grange Park Opera in Otello, Der fliegende Holländer, La Gioconda, and The Excursions of Mr. Brouček.

-Equally at home on the concert stage, Conrad’s oratorio and concert repertoire includes Mendelssohn’s Elijah, Brahms’ Ein deutsches Requiem, Rossini’s Petite Messe Solennelle, and Bach’s Christmas Oratorio, among other works.
+Equally at home on the concert platform, Conrad’s oratorio repertoire includes Mendelssohn’s Elijah, Brahms’ Ein deutsches Requiem, Rossini’s Petite Messe Solennelle, and Bach’s Christmas Oratorio, among many other works.

 ©2025 by Conrad Chatterton